 You can watch the dance in the video below (plus there’s an explanation in French):

 Many thanks to Eli for explaining to us about the Gweta dance!

 This article was posted on Wednesday, January 13th, 2016 at 7:55 pm and is filed under Botswana, Countries & Cultures, French, Gweta, Languages, Mina, Togo.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Gweta – A Modern African Dance”